machanism-org/machai/ghostwriter/src/site/markdown/act.md

 ### `code-doc`

-Purpose: Adds or updates documentation comments in source code.
+Purpose: Adds or updates documentation comments in source code files.

-Use it when: you want Ghostwriter to generate or improve Javadoc, docstrings, or similar code documentation without changing program logic.
+Use it when: you want Ghostwriter to generate or improve Javadoc, docstrings, XML comments, or similar code documentation without changing program logic.

-Notable behavior:
+Key characteristics:

-- Focuses on documentation comments only.
+- focuses only on documentation comments,
-- Emphasizes formatting consistency.
+- keeps existing code logic and structure unchanged,
-- Returns updated code content.
+- requires output to contain only the updated code file content,
+- explicitly requires LF line endings and ignoring `.machai`.

 ### `commit`

-Purpose: Analyzes project changes, groups them into logical commit sets, generates commit messages, and helps perform commits.
+Purpose: Reviews project changes, groups them into logical commit sets, creates commit messages, and supports automated commit execution.

-Use it when: you want automated support for reviewing local changes and creating structured version control commits.
+Use it when: you want help analyzing local changes and turning them into structured version control commits.

-Notable behavior:
+Key characteristics:

-- Looks at changes in the current project.
+- analyzes modified files in the current project and subdirectories,
-- Groups changes by type such as feature, fix, refactor, docs, or chore.
+- groups changes by type such as feature, fix, refactor, docs, or chore,
-- Includes functional-tool-related command configuration through `ft.command.denylist`.
+- asks the AI to generate commit messages in the style of the project's historical commits,
+- includes `ft.command.denylist`, which can inherit and extend command restrictions.

 ### `grype-fix`

-Purpose: Fixes dependency vulnerabilities reported by Grype.
+Purpose: Fixes dependency vulnerabilities found by Grype.

-Use it when: you want help updating vulnerable dependencies in a Maven project after a security scan.
+Use it when: you want to update vulnerable dependencies in a Maven project after a security scan.

-Notable behavior:
+Key characteristics:

-- Guides SBOM generation with Syft.
+- explains how to generate an SBOM with Syft,
-- Uses Grype results to identify fixed versions.
-- Verifies changes by rebuilding the project.
+- explains how to obtain Grype scan results,
+- updates only dependencies with available fixes,
+- verifies the project build after changes,
-- Supports multi-module dependency remediation.
+- is designed for multi-module Maven remediation.

 ### `help`

-Purpose: Explains Ghostwriter acts and helps users inspect available act definitions.
+Purpose: Explains Ghostwriter Acts and helps users inspect available act definitions.

-Use it when: you want to understand how acts work, list acts, or inspect a specific act.
+Use it when: you want to understand how acts work, list available acts, or inspect a specific act.

-Notable behavior:
+Key characteristics:

-- Designed for interactive use.
+- intended for interactive use,
-- Uses `gw.scanDir="."` and `gw.nonRecursive="true"`.
+- sets `gw.scanDir = "."`,
+- sets `gw.nonRecursive = true`,
-- Enables `gw.interactive = true`.
+- sets `gw.interactive = true`,
-- Explains act structure, inheritance, and command usage.
+- includes links to project guidance and Act documentation.

 ### `release-notes`